Hildebrand Law, P.C. mobile logo

 The Court noted that, under the fraudulent conveyance law, a transfer is fraudulent if it is made in order to hinder or defraud a creditor.
 The change in the agreement was a transfer under the broad definition of that term in the law.
 Therefore, the Court found that Husband’s and Wife’s attempt to transfer the Husband’s separate property to the community by revising their marital property agreement was a fraudulent conveyance under the law.

 If you need information about the effect of a postnuptial agreement on creditors in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona divorce attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.